vikjin302/personalPortfolio/README.md

 💼 Projects – Showcases of my personal and academic projects.

-🛠️ Skills – Technical skills with visual indicators (icons or progress bars).
+🛠️ Skills – Technical skills with LeetCode Journey.

 📜 Resume – View and download resume/CV.